Charm Physics at the Super $\tau$-Charm Factory: Charmed meson

 \subsection{Charmed meson spectroscopy}

-STCF will also act as a good playground to study the production of charmed mesons and explore the charmed meson spectroscopy.
-So far, all the 1$S$ and 1$P$ $D_{(s)}$ states have been found in experiment~\cite{Chen:2016spr}.
-However, for other quantum states, almost all other predicted excited states in QCD-derived effective models are missing.
-Furthermore, there are many excited open-charm states reported in experiment, which are still controversial in understanding their natures.
-Some of them are candidates of exotic mesons.
-For instance, the narrow $D^*_{sJ}(2632)$ state is observed by SELEX, but CLEO, BaBar and FOCUS all reported negative search results.
-The unexpected low masses of the $D_{s0}^{*}(2317)$ and $D_{s1}(2460)$ bring in various exotic explanations, such as $D^{(*)}K$ molecule state~\cite{Guo:2017jvc}.
-It has been claimed that the strong $S$-wave $D^{(*)}K$ scattering contributes to the mass drop.
-More systematic researches on the open-charm meson spectroscopy are highly desired.
+The STCF will serve as an exceptional platform for the exploration of charmed meson production and spectroscopy.
+Presently, all $1S$ and $1P$ $D_{(s)}$ states have been confirmed experimentally~\cite{Chen:2016spr}.
+However, the experimental landscape remains incomplete, with many excited states predicted from QCD-derived effective models yet to be observed.
+In addition, numerous excited open-charm states have been reported, and their nature remains contentious, with some candidates potentially representing exotic mesons.
+For example, the narrow $D^*_{sJ}(2632)$ state observed by the SELEX collaboration has not been corroborated by subsequent searches conducted at CLEO, BaBar, and FOCUS, leading to conflicting interpretations.
+Similarly, the unexpectedly low masses of $D_{s0}^{*}(2317)$ and $D_{s1}(2460)$ have sparked various explanations, including the possibility that these are $D^{(*)}K$ molecular states~\cite{Guo:2017jvc}.
+Strong $S$-wave$ D^{(*)}K$ scattering is suggested to contribute to the observed mass reduction.
+Therefore, more comprehensive studies on open-charm meson spectroscopy are urgently required.

-At STCF, excited charmed meson states $D^{**}$ can be produced via direct $\ee$ production processes, such as $\ee\to D^{**}\bar{D}^{(*)}(\pi)$, in the energy rang from 4.1 to 7.0 GeV.
-Then, the higher excited open-charm states can be studied through their hadronic or radiative decays~\cite{Kato:2018ijx} to lower open-charm states.
-Systematical studies at STCF on the open-charm meson spectra provide important data to explore the non-perturbative QCD dynamics in the charm regime and test various theoretical models.
+At the STCF, excited charmed meson states $D^{**}$ can be copiously produced through direct electron-positron annihilation processes such as $\ee \to D^{**}\bar{D}^{(*)}(\pi)$ across an energy range of 4.1--7.0 GeV.
+These states can then be studied via hadronic or radiative decays into lower-lying open-charm states~\cite{Kato:2018ijx}.
+Such systematic investigations at the STCF will provide essential data to explore nonperturbative QCD dynamics in the charm sector and test various theoretical models.